SpectralSplats: Robust Differentiable Tracking via Spectral Moment Supervision: Experiments

 \section{Experiments}

 {\textbf{Dataset.}} We evaluate our method on two datasets: 4D Animations generated by SC4D~\cite{wu2024sc4d} using assets from Consistent4D~\cite{jiang2024consistentd}, and the Dog dataset from {GART}~\cite{lei2024gart}.
 SC4D provides a controlled setting, where clean and high-quality dynamic 3DGS models are used to render the supervision videos from known views, and provide the ground truth resting 3DGS \cite{kerbl20233d}.
 As a result, the appearance of the 3DGS initialization is well aligned with the supervision.
 To assess performance in a more realistic scenario, we experiment on the GART Dog dataset.
 Monocular videos, collected from the 2022 National Dog Show and Adobe Stock, are used by GART to reconstruct a unified rest-pose 3DGS model per asset, together the estimated 3DGS and real videos provide our source gaussians and target supervision.
 This real-world setup includes lighting inconsistencies and unknown camera views, leading to noticeable deviations between the supervision video and the input 3DGS model in pose and appearance.
+As an additional real-world validation, we evaluate our method on a thrown basketball sequence from~\cite{luiten2024dynamic}, demonstrating robustness in a challenging fast-motion scenario.

 {\textbf{Deformation Parameterization.}} Across both datasets, we optimize a deformation model that predicts per-frame displacements of Gaussian \emph{control points}, selected using standard procedures~\cite{huang2024sc}.
 To evaluate our method across different tracking architectures, we test two variants for moving these control points: (1) \emph{MLP Parameterization}, where a TimeNet~\cite{huang2024sc} network predicts the time-dependent deformation of each control point, and (2) \emph{Direct Morph Field}, where we optimize the positional offsets and rotations of the control points directly.